EmilyV99/foo/zq255summary.md

   * Speed modification settings (apply to the player when the combo is centered under the player)
   * Sprites / SFX that display / play in various conditions, such as when the combo appears onscreen, disappears from the screen, or is being walked/stood on by the player.
 * Every combo has the `Triggers` tab, which allows for INSANELY powerful customization of the combo through various settings.
 Due to the sheer number of options on the triggers tab, it may be a bit confusing to navigate, but hopefully the many `?` buttons throughout should make it easier to navigate.
 Creating simple behaviors should be easy; ex. a `Step->Next` trigger could be created simply by checking the `Step->` flag, and setting the `Combo Change` value to `1`. (`Step->Previous` would be just as easy, instead using `-1` for the combo change).
   * Additionally, some combo types support the extra-special `->ComboType Effects` flag, which will cause an effect to occur related to the specific combo type.
 A great example of this is `Damage` combos, which will hurt the player when their `->ComboType Effects` trigger occurs (regardless of if the player is anywhere near the combo or not).
+(In other sections of this guide, when it is mentioned that '`Triggers` tab features' interact with a combo type, this flag is what causes this to happen.)
     * A great use of this specific interaction would be a damaging "Hot Room"- by simply combining a `Timer` trigger with the `->ComboType Effects` result (optionally using an inverted item condition to make it **only trigger if you do not have a specific item**), you have yourself a ticking damage hot room in any room the combo is placed in.
   * Going over every trigger available would make this summary far too long and complex, so have a look at the options yourself and play around with them!
 This system was designed with pure creativity in mind.
 * Every combo also has a `Lifting` tab, related to the `Lift Glove` itemclass which allows the player to pick up combos above their head and throw them.
 This can be used for things like lifting pots or bomb flowers.